GST return filing in Chennai

 What is GST return filing?

-GST return filing is process of submitting details regarding sales and purchase in the month or quarter, there are monthly, quarterly, and annual GST return which are filed for different purpose.
-Data submitted in GST returns is used by department for analysis of correct amount of tax payable, compliance to GST act, amount of input tax credit availed and utilized during the month etc. GST filing data is critical information which have high impact on calculation of tax payable, penalties and interest.
+GST return filing is process of submitting details regarding sales and purchase in the GSTR 3B return and GSTR-1 return.
+Data submitted in GST return filing process is used by department for analysis of correct amount of tax payable, compliance to GST act, amount of input tax credit availed and utilized during the month etc. GST filing data is critical information which have high impact on calculation of tax payable, penalties and interest.

 Pricing: